 improvements that will reduce congestion and enhance traffic operations and safety throughout the project area.
 The improvements include; a six lane mainline through the interchange, elimination of dangerous merging and weaving movements, upgrades to ramp geometry and the addition of shoulders throughout the interchange.
 Contract 4 includes the reconstruction of I-76 and Route 42 along the entire project limits; the completion of new Ramps C & F, and the completion the new I-295 Northbound direct connection.
 Contract 4 is a breakout of "Route 295/42/I-76, Direct Connection, Camden County".

-CMP: Major SOV Capacity
+CMP: Major SOV Capacity Adding Subcorr(s): 2B

-Municipalities: Bellmawr Borough; Mount Ephraim Borough
+Municipalities: Bellmawr Borough; Mount Ephraim Borough Planning Center: Town Center